OUR FACILITY

-Nestled on 9.5 wooded hectares in the west end of Ottawa, Aquatopia Conservatory is a gorgeous facility unlike any other venue in Canada, providing year-round public access to a tropical retail garden centre oasis.
+Nestled on 9.5 wooded hectares in the west end of Ottawa, Aquatopia Conservatory is a gorgeous facility unlike any other venue in Canada, providing year-round public access to a tropical garden centre oasis.
 Lush foliage and aquatic features, a unique contemporary architectural design, and natural stone floors make Aquatopia an ideal venue for; weddings, private bistro-style culinary events, parties, and celebrations.
 Our building capacity is 150 guests, and we have ample parking for up to 90 vehicles.

-It's worth noting that the founders of Aquatopia Conservatory were married in 1997 at their home in the Gatineau Hills, and they produced their own Medieval wedding day complete with authentic period costumes, music and food.
+The inspiration to produce weddings was born out of their own wedding experience.
+Nicholas and Catherine were married in 1997 at their home in the Gatineau Hills, and they produced their own Medieval wedding day complete with authentic period costumes, music, and food.
 Catherine even wrote a script for the ceremony in Shakespearian English, and Nicholas rode up to the event on horseback in full battle dress chain maille armour!
-Perhaps their wedding day was foreshadowing the future that lay ahead for them.
+Looking back, it was clear that their wedding day was foreshadowing the future that lay ahead for them.

 After two years of hard work, planning & construction, Aquatopia Water Garden Conservatory finally opened its garden centre to the public, and the events team produced their first wedding in May 2015.
-While we now produce dozens of weddings and social events each year, and our creative team designs and builds some of the most gorgeous aquatic landscapes in Canada, the Aquatopia story continues to unfold!
-Future plans include eco-friendly accommodations, a Scandinavian nature spa, and urban agriculture dining, all on a pristine lakefront setting within the Ottawa city limits.
+The Aquatopia events team now produces numerous weddings and social events each year and has been recognized as one of the 10 loveliest wedding venues in Canada.

 The 1.6 hectares of landscaping surrounding our lovely facility was completed by our water garden construction team.
 Our feature pond was built using over 2,500 tonnes of fractured Precambrian granite harvested from the Gatineau Hills, and 275 tonnes of Renfrew river wash gravel.
 Over 1,200 cubic metres of garden soils, 200 cubic metres of composted pine mulch, 8,000 square metres of golf course quality sod, and over 1,000 trees, shrubs and perennials were used to install the surrounding landscape.